damien-meere/interactive_frontend_milestone/README.md

 want to clone the repository.
 For more information you can review the [GitHub site](https://help.github.com/en/articles/cloning-a-repository#cloning-a-repository-to-github-desktop).

 ### Acknowledgements
+[Intro.js](https://introjs.com/) is an open-source utility the facilitates a step-by-step guide through a site.
+In this case, the utility is employed to guide first time users through the various charts,and provide a brief description of the chart context.

 ### Content
 All data contained within this site is mocked up, so as to give a view of data visualisation.
 This dashboard will be presented internally within BT Ireland with the